GuyBaele/SpreadGL/README.md

 ```

 4. Visualise the spatial layers in Spread.gl.
-Follow the previous steps to get different visuals of the spatial layers.
+Follow the previous steps to get different visuals of the spatial layers (see Section 'Visualising a (phylo)geographical spread layer in spread.gl').

 https://github.com/GuyBaele/SpreadGL/assets/1092968/7a53803f-a321-4a35-9ff1-f3fa60c5e59a